 All of the above is fun, boisterous, bewildering, dangerous, naughty and a little bit frightening.
 We might impress our friends with a mask we borrowed from a nearby village, we may want to attack our neighbours for their store of wealth or we could realise that as well as having fun, we might have to help each other to keep house and home together.
 It would definitely help if there was an older and wiser that might be discretely consulted regarding the right way to go about things, because everybody else is always causing annoyance.
 Or one who might be able to teach us a thing or two about how to make our best way in the world.

-In class four the world is our oyster; a big oyster.
+In Class 4 the world is our oyster; a big oyster.
 With lots of other people fighting over the pearl!
 Our bravado is bought of confidence in the strong support, and of the success we have had negotiating the world thus far.